adityasengar/MD_analysis/README.md

 # Ligand Bond Order Correction Scripts

 This directory contains scripts for correcting the bond orders of ligand structures extracted from molecular dynamics (MD) simulations.
-MD simulations can sometimes produce PDB files where the chemical>
+MD simulations can sometimes produce PDB files where the chemical bond orders are not correctly assigned, especially for complex ligands.
+These scripts use RDKit to reassign correct bond orders based on a SMILES string template, while preserving the atomic coordinates from the MD snapshot.

 ## `correct_ligand_bond_orders_template.py`